minter/rod_the_bot/README.md

 ### NHL_TEAM_ID

 Every NHL franchise has an ID in the stats system.
-This is used to identify the team that you want to follow.
+This is used to identify the team that you want to follow, and unlocks happy posts when something good happens to your team.
 IDs for all active NHL teams can be found in this table:

 | Team Name             | Team ID |
 | --------------------- | ------- |